-The CAA Cyber Security Oversight Team has been established to provide effective oversight of the UK aviation industry’s management of cyber security risk, to support aviation safety, security and economic resilience.
+The CAA Cyber Security Oversight Team was established to provide effective oversight of the UK aviation industry’s management of cyber security risk, to support aviation safety, security and economic resilience.
 It has been developed to meet UK, European and International aviation regulatory obligations for cyber security.

 Our cyber security oversight process is described in CAP 1753.

-“To have a proportionate and effective approach to cyber security oversight that enables aviation to manage their cyber security risks without compromising aviation safety, security or resilience.
+“To have a proportionate and effective approach to cyber security oversight that enables aviation to manage its cyber security risks without compromising aviation safety, security or resilience.